TheOSDevLab/Bare-Metal-Assembly/notes/01_syntax/01_AT&T.md

 ## Label Syntax and Jump Targets

 Labels in AT&T syntax follow the same structure as in Intel syntax.
 They are defined using a name followed by a colon (`:`) and must appear on their own line or before an instruction.
-They are also case-sensitive.
+Labels are also case-sensitive.

 **Example:** Defining a label.